makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

   * [ ] Assign PR to yourself
 * Add content based on the provided Exec Sheet
   * [ ] Ensure solc version is `0.8.16`
-  * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding) OTHERWISE explicitly set to `false`
+  * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding), OTHERWISE explicitly set to `false`
-  * [ ] Office hours value matches the Exec Sheet (OTHERWISE needs to be communicated to the governance facilitator responsible for this spell)
+  * [ ] Office hours value matches the Exec Sheet, OTHERWISE notify Responsible Governance Facilitator
-  * [ ] Add spell actions below every spell instuction according to the Exec Sheet
+  * [ ] Add spell actions below every spell instruction according to the Exec Sheet
   * [ ] Ensure spell actions match linked sources (forum posts, polls, MIPs, etc)
   * IF some actions require using interfaces
     * [ ] Prefer using `DssExecLib` actions where possible (to avoid adding interfaces where not required)